zerosicx/gpuCartoonify/README.md

 ## Hints

-You can run the original Cartoonify program (from within the project directory) from within Eclipse, or on the command line like this:
+You can run the original Cartoonify program (from within the project directory) from within IntelliJ, or on the command line like this:

 ```
             java -cp out/production/cartoonify com.celanim.cartoonify.Cartoonify -e 256 -c 3 img_examples/img_bucket.jpg